Coordinator for the FTT Senior Thesis Program

-The William T. Carey and Helen Kuhn Carey Chair in Modern Communication
+The William T. and Helen Kuhn Carey Associate Professor of Modern Communication